Joan Nathan’s Tarte Au Citron

 To make the crust

-- Cut the butter into small pieces, and toss into a food processor fitted with a steel blade, along with the flour, sugar, and salt.
-Pulse until the texture is like very coarse meal.
+- In a food processor fitted with a steel blade, add the flour, 2 tablespoons sugar, and salt.
+Pulse a couple of times to combine.
+Cut the 8 tablespoons butter into pieces and add to the processor, then pulse until the texture is like very coarse meal.

 To make the filling

-- Grate the zest of the remaining 3 lemons to get 2 tablespoons of zest, then juice the lemons to get about ¾ cup juice.
+- Zest lemons to get 2 tablespoons of zest, then juice the lemons to get about 3/4 cup juice.

-- Whip the eggs and remaining sugar in the bowl of an electric mixer at medium speed.
+- Whip the eggs and 1 cup sugar in the bowl of an electric mixer at medium speed.
 Gradually add the lemon juice and zest.

 - Pour the filling ingredients into a medium saucepan, add the butter or margarine, and cook over medium heat, stirring constantly, being careful not to boil, until the lemon thickens into a curdlike custard, about 5 minutes.